We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 In summary, Decorated Roman Armour is written by decorated scholars of Roman armour, Raffaele D'Amato and Andrey Evgenevich Negin.
 That is to say, much of the discussion in the volume will help to move forward our understanding of the function of Roman armour throughout history.
 Even so, much of it is inaccessible to anybody other than specialists because it assumes the reader understands the dense technical terminology.
 Moreover, they do nothing to mitigate or solve this problem, such as a glossary or simplified summaries of each chapter.
 So, while I suspect this volume would be helpful to scholars of the ancient Rome or military history, it is inaccessible to even the Roman military enthusiast.
 Therefore, I recommend this book for scholarship purposes; however, it is not helpful to the enthusiast or general audience for getting a sense of the history of decorated Roman armour.

 Negin, Raffaele D. A. A. E. "Decorated Roman Armour: From the Age of the Kings to the Death of Justinian the Great."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 06 Nov 2018.
+World History Encyclopedia.
+World History Encyclopedia, 06 Nov 2018.
 Web.
-25 Jun 2019.
+10 Apr 2021.